alienflip/zku.one-Course/week_6/README.md

 ```
 BLS:
-A BLS digital signature— also known as Boneh–Lynn–Shacham[1] (BLS)—is cryptographic signature scheme which allows a user to verify that a signer is authentic.
+A BLS digital signature— also known as Boneh–Lynn–Shacham - is cryptographic signature scheme which allows a user to verify that a signer is authentic.
 An important property of the construction (of BLS signature aggregation) is that the scheme is secure against a rogue public-key attack without requiring users to prove knowledge of their secret keys.
 ```